survivejs/webpack-book/manuscript/02_webpack_compared.md

 You could say [webpack](https://webpack.js.org/) takes a more monolithic approach than Browserify.
 Whereas Browserify consists of multiple small tools, webpack comes with a core that provides a lot of functionality out of the box.
 The core can be extended using specific *loaders* and *plugins*.

+It gives control over how it *resolves* the modules making it possible to adapt your build to match specific situations and work around packages that don't work perfectly out of the box.
+It is good to have options although relying too much on webpack's resolution mechanism isn't recommended.

-Webpack will traverse through the `require` statements of your project and will generate the bundles you have defined.
+Webpack will traverse through the `require` and `import` statements of your project and will generate the bundles you have defined.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

-To give you an example, `require('style!css!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
-Given that this kind of declarations tie the source code to Webpack, it is preferable to set up the loaders at webpack configuration.
+To give you an example, `require('style-loader!css-loader!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
+The result will be inlined to your JavaScript code by default and given this isn't nice for production usage, there's a plugin to extract it as a separate file.

+Given this kind of declarations tie the source code to webpack, it is preferable to set up the loaders at configuration.
 Here is a sample configuration adapted from [the official webpack tutorial](https://webpack.js.org/get-started/):

 **webpack.config.js**